-Of 120 nurses, 74(61.7%) could recognize the order of ECG waves and intervals appropriately.
+Out of 120 nurses, 74(61.7%) could recognize the order of ECG waves and intervals appropriately.
 In contrast, 86(71.7%) nurses identified a conduction issue in the atriums if the p wave did not develop in ECG.
 Of most nurses, 87(72.5%) correctly identified an atrial flutter on the ECG strip.
 A substantial number of 71(60.0%) nurses could trace ventricular fibrillation on ECG CG and replied that, in this case, they asked for help without leaving the patient alone.

 Sixty-four (53.33%) could trace atrial fibrillation.
-63 (52.5%) nurses identified the pathological pause.
-64 (53.3%) nurses correctly diagnosed a third-degree block.
-10 (8.3%) nurses correctly identified supraventricular tachycardia.
+The pathological pause was identified by 63(52.5%) nurses.
+64(53.3%) nurses correctly diagnosed a third-degree block.
+10(8.3%) nurses correctly identified supraventricular tachycardia.
 An acute myocardial infarction was traced by 74(61.7%) nurses.
-60 (50.0%) nurses correctly answered ventricular extra-systole, and 46(38.3%) nurses could accurately identify atrial tachycardia.
-Table II shows details of the assessment of nurses' 12 Lead ECG interpretations competency.
+60(50.0%) nurses correctly answered ventricular extra-systole, and 46(38.3%) nurses could accurately identify atrial tachycardia.
+Table II shows details of the assessment of 12 Lead ECG interpretations competency of nurses.